 Update 4/23/2023: This film was released in April 2020 and premiered on the Discovery Channel on April 22, 2020, the 50th anniversary of Earth Day.
 This is an informative and well-presented film on plastics – I highly recommend it!

 Have you ever heard of The Story of Stuff?
-It’s a 20-minute film that is “a fast-paced, fact-filled explanation of the consumerist economy.”
+It’s a 20-minute film (linked below) that is “a fast-paced, fact-filled explanation of the consumerist economy.”
 It began with the writer and the founder of The Story of Stuff Project, Annie Leonard.
 She’s an amazing person and a leader in environmental and social issues.
-It is 100% worth your time to watch, I promise!
+It is 100% worth your time to watch!

 The Story of Story Project has since come out with more than a dozen high-quality short documentary films that explain the relationship between consumer products and environmental problems.
 But their newest one is really exciting!!!
 It’s called…

 “These days, more and more of our Stuff is being made from one very problematic material: plastic.”

 They want to tell the hidden stories surrounding plastic.
 The production, the pollution, and the health hazards.
 Here’s the trailer: